Financial Aid Important Dates and Deadlines

 Prior to the End of Each Term for the HOPE or ZELL Miller Scholarship - The deadline to be reviewed for Georgia’s HOPE or Zell Miller Scholarships is the last day of class for the semester the student is seeking payment from these funds.
 Students who think they may be eligible for either HOPE or Zell Miller MUST email the Financial Aid Office PRIOR to the last day of the semester they are seeking potential payment from either of these scholarship programs.
 Please be aware that the GC Financial Aid office makes every effort to identify possible candidates based on academic history but it is the student’s responsibility if they have not been awarded these funds to initiate a review of their eligibility prior to the end of the semester they are seeking payment.
 This policy is necessary due to imposed state-mandated deadlines for universities to finalize reconciliation of all payments.

 - Students must submit complete financial aid applications to be considered for aid.
 Some programs have a limited supply of funds.
 Please note that this is not a guarantee of funds availability but rather a timeframe based on previous history.
-All limited-funded programs are awarded on a first-come, first-serve basis.
+All limited-funded programs are awarded on a first-come, first-served basis.

 - Students must submit complete financial aid applications by these dates in order to use financial aid funds to pay for the semester's bill.
 Students whose files are not complete by this date should be prepared to pay costs until applications are processed and eligibility is determined.